-Tours offer an in-depth guided experience of the current exhibitions and the Gutenberg Bible which is on permanent display at the Ransom Center.
-The public tours meet in the lobby and no reservations are required.
+Tours offer an in-depth guided experience of the current exhibitions and the Gutenberg Bible and the First Photograph, which are on permanent display at the Ransom Center.
+The public tours meet in the South Atrium and no reservations are required.
 For groups larger than 10 people, please contact the Ransom Center to make arrangements for a private group tour.

 Admission and tours are free.
 Your donation supports the Ransom Center's exhibitions and public programs.

-Tours can be scheduled to take place between 10 a.m. and 5 p.m. on Tuesdays through Fridays, and between noon and 5 p.m. on weekends.
+Tours can be scheduled to take place between 10 a.m. and 5 p.m. on Monday through Friday, and between noon and 5 p.m. on weekends.

 Teachers: please view the useful education resources online at the Primary Source Education Modules page.

 Please contact the Ransom Center's public programs staff at least two weeks in advance to schedule a tour and clarify any questions you might have.
 The Center will not be able to accommodate unannounced groups.

 The Center's docent staff is prepared to enrich group tours and visitor experiences.
 Should you prefer to make a group visit without the help of a docent, please inform the Center's staff.
 If capacity becomes an issue, scheduled groups take precedence over unscheduled groups.